Independence Day function at Red Fort to be relatively muted due to COVID-19

 Over 1,500 "coronavirus winners" who recovered from the disease, will attend the function in a symbol of the citizens' determination to fight the pandemic and emerge winners.
 Police officials said that 350 Delhi police personnel, who will be part of the guard of honour at the Red Fort on August 15 have been quarantined at a police colony in Delhi Cantonment.

-The Home Ministry, in its advisory, has called upon states to avoid congregation of people and use of technology for the telecast of celebrations.
-The ministry said it is imperative to follow certain preventive measures such as maintaining social distancing, wearing masks, sanitization and protecting vulnerable persons.
+The Home Ministry, in its advisory, has called upon states to avoid the congregation of people and use of technology for the telecast of celebrations.
+The ministry said it is imperative to follow certain preventive measures such as maintaining social distancing, wearing masks, sanitisation and protecting vulnerable persons.
 (ANI)

 - READ MORE ON: